pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ### Remove channel memberships

-Remove channel memberships for a UUID.
+Removes memberships for a UUID.

 #### Method(s)